Isaac Herzog, Chairman of the Selection Committee

 Isaac Herzog, son of former Israeli President, Chaim Herzog and grandson of Israel's first Chief Rabbi, Yizhak Isaac Halevi Herzog, was born in Israel in 1960 and is an attorney by profession.

-In June 2018 Herzog was unanimously elected by the Board of Governors of the Jewish Agency for Israel as Chairman of the Executive, succeeding Natan Sharansky.
+Herzog was elected President of the State of Israel by the Knesset and took office on July 7, 2021.
+Prior to assuming his role as President, Herzog had been unanimously elected by the Board of Governors of the Jewish Agency for Israel to serve as Chairman of the Executive, succeeding Natan Sharansky.

 Until entering his position as Head of the Jewish Agency, Herzog served as Leader of the Opposition in the Knesset since 2013, following his election as Chairman of the Labor Party in November 2013.
 In 2014, Herzog led the alliance between the Labour Party and MK Tzipi Livni's Hatnua Party creating the Zionist Union, Israel's largest central-left political party.
 Holding a formidable wealth of political experience, Herzog was the leading candidate opposing Prime Minister Netanyahu in the 2015 national elections.